-As a second option for M we introduce an entropy-based approach.
+As a second option for M, we introduce an entropy-based approach.
 We assume that the entropy of a posterior distribution with given parameterization generally decreases with the number of measurements.
-This is implies that if the incorporation of an additional set of measurements leads to an increase of the entropy, this set must be generated from a different random variable.
+By implication, if considering an additional set of measurements leads to an increase of the entropy, this set must be generated from a different random variable.
 Thus we are looking for the set of most recent measurements that minimize the entropy